 Critical incident management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of Student Conduct and Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
-Until/unless the latest COVID guidance is explicitly amended by SBU, during Fall 2021" disruptive behavior" will include refusal to wear a mask during classes.
+Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, and/or inhibits students' ability to learn.